The Amazing Landscapes of the Judean Desert

 Highlights of the Judean Desert

-- Wadi Qelt – Kelt Oasis or Nahal Prat lies between Jericho and Mitzpe Yeriho.
-Here you can see unique flora and fauna, the stunning St. George’s Monastery and the ancient Wadi Qelt Synagogue.
+Wadi Qelt – Kelt Oasis or Nahal Prat lies between Jericho and Mitzpe Jericho.
+Here you can see unique flora and fauna, the stunning St. George’s Monastery, and the ancient Wadi Qelt Synagogue.

-- Cliffs of Dragot – Situated on the northern shore of the Dead Sea Metsuke Dragot or the Dragot Cliffs offer a breathtaking view across Murabat Wadi and the Dead Sea.
+Metsuke Dragot – Situated on the northern shore of the Dead Sea, Metsuke Dragot or the Dragot Cliffs offer a breathtaking view across Murabat Wadi and the Dead Sea.
 An eco-friendly community is located on the cliffs and offers accommodation and hospitality for visitors.